amqp-rs/lapin/futures/README.md

       // that resolves once the handshake is done lapin::client::Client::connect(stream, &ConnectionOptions::default())
     }).and_then(|(client, heartbeat_future_fn)| {
+      // The heartbeat future should be run in a dedicated thread so that nothing can prevent it from
+      // dispatching events on time.
       let heartbeat_client = client.clone();
       thread::Builder::new().name("heartbeat thread".to_string()).spawn(move || {
         Core::new().unwrap().run(heartbeat_future_fn(&heartbeat_client)).unwrap();